davidcsterratt/retistruct/trunk/README.txt

-For the main installation instructions, see doc/retistruct-manual.pdf
+* For the main installation and user instructions, see doc/retistruct-user-guide.pdf

+* For description of functions within the package, see doc/retistruct-manual.pdf

 Troubleshooting
 ===============